-Since then, Mr. Puts has created a sizable body of works for orchestra which includes four symphonies and several concertos.
-In April 2008 Jeffrey Kahane and the Los Angeles Chamber Orchestra gave the premiere of Night, a piano concerto commissioned through the LACO's Sound Investment program.
-Mr. Puts has since begun performing the work himself, first appearing as soloist during the summer of 2010 with Marin Alsop conducting the Cabrillo Festival Orchestra.
-His Clarinet Concerto, commissioned by Kathryn Gould, was written for Bil Jackson, who premiered the work with the Colorado Symphony under Jeffrey Kahane in 2009.
-As the Composer-in-Residence for the Fort Worth Symphony, Mr. Puts wrote a violin concerto for concertmaster Michael Shih, which was given its premiere in April 2007 with Miguel Harth-Bedoya conducting.
-Mr. Puts was selected as the 2007 American Composer-in-Residence for the Bravo!
-Vail Valley Music Festival, where his Two Mountain Scenes was premiered by the New York Philharmonic.
-The summer of 2007 also saw the premiere of Mr. Puts’ Symphony No. 4: From Mission San Juan, commissioned by Howard Hansen and performed by the Cabrillo Festival Orchestra, conducted by Marin Alsop.
+Mr. Puts’ impressive body of works for orchestra include four symphonies and several concertos.
+His newest symphony, The City (Symphony No. 5) was co-commissioned by the Baltimore Symphony Orchestra in honor of its 100th anniversary and by Carnegie Hall in honor of their 125th anniversary.
+The City will be premiered in Baltimore and New York in April 2016.
+In 2013, Mr. Puts’ Flute Concerto received its world premiere at the Cabrillo Festival with Adam Walker, Principal Flute of the London Symphony.
+In April 2008, Jeffrey Kahane and the Los Angeles Chamber Orchestra premiered Night, a piano concerto commissioned through the LACO's Sound Investment program.
+Mr. Puts has since performed the work himself as soloist during the summer of 2010 with Marin Alsop conducting the Cabrillo Festival Orchestra.
+His Clarinet Concerto, received its premiere in 2009 with the clarinetist Bil Jackson and the Colorado Symphony conducted by Jeffrey Kahane.
+As the Composer-in-Residence for the Fort Worth Symphony, Mr. Puts composed a violin concerto for its concertmaster, Michael Shih, which was premiered in April 2007 with Miguel Harth-Bedoya conducting and later recorded by the orchestra.
+In 2007, as the American Composer-in-Residence at the Bravo!
+Vail Valley Music Festival, his Two Mountain Scenes was premiered by the New York Philharmonic and, later that summer, his Symphony No. 4: From Mission San Juan was premiered at the Cabrillo Festival.

-Mr. Puts' 2005-2006 season was especially productive and included the premieres of three major orchestral works: Percussion Concerto for Orange County's Pacific Symphony and the Utah Symphony, premiered by Evelyn Glennie; Sinfonia Concertante for five solo instruments and orchestra for the Minnesota Orchestra; and a cello concerto, Vision, commissioned by the Aspen Music Festival and performed by Yo-Yo Ma in honor of David Zinman's 70th birthday.
-Other orchestral commissions have included River’s Rush for the Saint Louis Symphony and Leonard Slatkin for the opening celebration of the orchestra's 125th anniversary season in 2004.
-Commissioned by Kathryn Gould and Meet the Composer through the "Magnum Opus" project, Symphony No. 3, “Vespertine” was premiered by the Marin Symphony Orchestra in May 2004.
-The Atlanta Symphony commissioned and premiered …this noble company in 2003.
-Falling Dream was commissioned by the American Composers Orchestra/BMI Foundation for a premiere at the 25th Anniversary Concert of the American Composers Orchestra in 2002 with conductor Dennis Russell Davies at Carnegie Hall.
-Symphony No. 2, for which Mr. Puts was commissioned as winner of the Barlow International Orchestra Competition, was premiered by the Cincinnati Symphony under Paavo Järvi in 2002 and later performed by the Utah Symphony under Keith Lockhart.
-And Millennium Canons, commissioned by the Institute for American Music, was premiered by The Boston Pops and conductor Keith Lockhart in 2001 and has received multiple performances across the U.S.
+Mr. Puts' 2005-2006 season included the premieres of three major orchestral works: Percussion Concerto for Orange County's Pacific Symphony and the Utah Symphony, premiered and performed by Dame Evelyn Glennie; Sinfonia Concertante for five solo instruments and orchestra for the Minnesota Orchestra; and a cello concerto, Vision, which was commissioned by the Aspen Music Festival and performed by Yo-Yo Ma in honor of David Zinman's 70th birthday.
+In 2004, Leonard Slatkin and the Saint Louis Symphony commissioned River's Rush in honor of the opening celebration of the orchestra's 125th anniversary season.
+Mr. Puts’ Symphony No. 3: Vespertine was commissioned though the Meet the Composer "Magnum Opus" project and premiered by the Marin Symphony Orchestra in May 2004.

-Mr. Puts’ was the recipient of the 2003 Benjamin H. Danks Award for Excellence in Orchestral Composition of the American Academy of Arts and Letters, a 2001 John Simon Guggenheim Memorial Foundation Fellowship, a 2001-2002 Rome Prize from the American Academy in Rome, and the 1999 Barlow International Prize for Orchestral Music.
-While an undergraduate at the Eastman School of Music, Puts was awarded a Charles Ives Scholarship from the American Academy of Arts and Letters, the BMI 2001 Carlos Surinach Fund Commission, BMI's 1998 William Schuman Prize, and several grants from BMI and ASCAP.
+In addition to the Pulitzer Prize for Opera, Mr. Puts has received numerous honors and awards for composition.
+Mr. Puts was named Composer-in-Residence of both Young Concert Artists and the California Symphony in 1996.
+He is the recipient of the 2003 Benjamin H. Danks Award for Excellence in Orchestral Composition of the American Academy of Arts and Letters; a 2001 John Simon Guggenheim Memorial Foundation Fellowship; a 2001-2002 Rome Prize from the American Academy in Rome; and the 1999 Barlow International Prize for Orchestral Music.
+While an undergraduate at the Eastman School of Music, Mr. Puts was awarded a Charles Ives Scholarship from the American Academy of Arts and Letters; the BMI 2001 Carlos Surinach Fund Commission; BMI's 1998 William Schuman Prize; and several grants from BMI and ASCAP.